 Winter season can be stressful for your skin.
 Between the warm, dry indoors, and cold, windy weather outdoors, the skin cannot balance itself quickly enough.
 This can can cause dry, irritated skin, dilated capillaries and redness.
-The cold temperatures outside reduces blood flow and your skin gets less nutrients and oxygen.
+The cold temperatures outside reduce blood flow and your skin gets less nutrients and oxygen.
 Regenerative process in the skin slows down.
-Heating systems indoors create very dry dry environment.
-Moisture pass out from our skin into the air.
-To keep your skin healthy during winter you should make simple adjustments to your every day skin care routine.
+Heating systems indoors can create a very dry environment.
+Moisture passes out of our skin into the air.
+To keep your skin healthy during the winter you should make simple adjustments to your everyday skin care routine.

 Skin Care Tips for Winter Season

 The skin produces less oil during winter season, which causes dry skin.
 Dry skin needs a richer moisturizer.
 Use oil-based moisturizer and apply it at least two times a day or more.

 It’s important to protect your skin from the sun, before heading outdoors.
 Apply a moisturizer with SPF to the face and any other skin areas that may be exposed to the sun.